-At the meeting (which will probably take place remotely) you will explain your recovery plan to creditors.
+At the meeting (which will probably take place remotely) you’ll explain your recovery plan to creditors.
 If the majority of them vote in favour of it then the administrator will proceed with it.
-In this event, the administrator may want to set up a creditors’ committee to help expedite the recovery plan.
+In this event, the administrator may encourage creditors to set up a creditors’ committee to help expedite the recovery plan.

 Generally, creditors tend to be supportive: they are more likely to recover more of the money they are owed from a company in administration than a liquidated one.